DemocracyClub/LGSF/README.md

 `Councillor` objects.
 The `Councillor` objects know how to be saved, cleaned, etc.

-4. Raw data is scraped and normalised in to a simple structure with little processing of the values.
-The data is processes later, for example to match party names to identifiers.
+4. Raw data is scraped and normalised into a simple structure with little processing of the values.
+The data may be processed later, for example to match party names to identifiers.

-5. Scrapers for common CMSs exist, making sub-classing on of them easy.
+5. Scrapers for common CMSs exist, making sub-classing of them easy.
 All that should be needed is the base URL, if a CMS is known and a scraper class exists for it.